danielhoherd/homepass/RaspberryPi/README.md

 # TODO:

-Make an installer for this software, probably with [Ansible](http://www.ansible.com/).
+- Make an installer for this software, probably with [Ansible](http://www.ansible.com/).
+- Add iptables rules that restrict wifi traffic to Nintendo internet addresses

 # About